Offender Complaint and Grievance Process

-The communication or release of personal health information, including medical history, information on the offender's current medical or mental health condition, or results of a psychiatric or psychological evaluation, in a manner that does not respect pertinent legislation, or for uses other than authorized.
+The communication or release of personal health information, including medical history, information on the offender’s current medical or mental health condition, or results of a psychiatric or psychological evaluation, in a manner that does not respect pertinent legislation, or for uses other than authorised.

 The conditions of a work, training and/or study program, including staff, the work environment and the workload.

-The offender pay system, including evaluation methods and ratings, and the Board's decisions regarding an offender's pay level (termination of pay, a reduction in pay level, or refusal to approve a recommendation for a pay increase); procedural violations (for example, the Board's decision and reasons were not communicated to the offender in writing within the prescribed timeframe, or the offender was not given the opportunity to respond to the Board orally or in writing).
+The offender pay system, including evaluation methods and ratings, and the Board’s decisions regarding an offender's pay level (termination of pay, a reduction in pay level, or refusal to approve a recommendation for a pay increase); and procedural violations (e.g. the Board’s decision and reasons were not communicated to the offender in writing within the prescribed timeframe, or the offender was not given the opportunity to respond to the Board orally or in writing).

 Alleged errors in the calculation of hours of employment or in the amount remitted to an offender with respect to pay.